BMW K100: K75

 The BMW K75 is a standard motorcycle produced by BMW Motorrad from 1985 to 1995.

 The three-cylinder BMW K75 was developed alongside the K100, but was introduced a year after the K100 as a marketing strategy.
 The K75 engine had the same bore and stroke as the K100, yielding a displacement of 740 cc.
 Its crankshaft had 120° between the throws and was counterbalanced by balance weights added to the water pump accessory shaft, which ran at engine speed as is correct for a 120° straight-three engine.
 The balance shaft made the K75's engine smoother than the K100's engine.
 To increase the smaller engine's power, the K75's engine was given longer valve timing, the compression ratio was increased to 11.0:1 from the K100's 10.2:1, the combustion chambers were redesigned, the intake manifold was shortened, and the exhaust system was retuned.
 The US market engine, specified to meet Environmental Protection Agency (EPA) requirements, produced 68 hp; engines for all other markets produced 75 hp.

 The front engine mounts on the K75 frame are placed further back than in the K100 frame and the downtubes are at a different angle; otherwise, the frames are identical.
 The K75 had the same wheelbase, seat height, and steering geometry as the K100.
 According to BMW, 80 percent of the K75's parts are interchangeable with the K100's.
 The K75's radiator and fuel tank were smaller than those on the K100.

 Specifications

 A single-sided hollow swingarm enclosing the drive shaft provides the right-side drive through the gearbox and to the rear wheel.
 The 4-into-1 all stainless steel exhaust exits on the left-hand side.

-Brakes are two-piston Brembo callipers onto undrilled discs.
+Brakes are two-piston Brembo calipers onto undrilled discs.
 Two different fork manufactures are used: Showa with an outer upper tube diameter of 1.612 in and Fichtel and Sachs measuring 1.627 in.